 The Cutters’ two daughters, Agnes Elizabeth Cutter and Emma Adelaide Cutter, lived with them.

-Emma Cutter married in March of 1885 to Horace W. Baxter, Jr., a bookkeeper in a bank and later a real estate investor and trustee in association with Leonard Cutter.
+Emma Cutter married in March of 1885 to Horace Willard Baxter, Jr., a bookkeeper in a bank and later a real estate investor and trustee in association with Leonard Cutter.
 After their marriage, they lived in Brighton with his parents, Horace W. Baxter and Elizabeth Corey (Davis) Baxter.

 Agnes Cutter married in November of 1887 to Dr. Enos Hoyt Bigelow, a physician.
 After their marriage, they lived in Framingham.